 To be awarded to the competitors whose scores in the Donegall or Times, the Daily Mail and Alexandra or Wimbledon TR make up the highest aggregates.
+A tie will be decided by counting out.

 TR TEAM COMPETITIONS

 Entry to team competitions (except the Parting Shot which must be entered by 12:00 on Second Friday) must be made by no later than 12:00 two days before the competition is due to be shot, eg entry to the Counties Senior (fired on Second Thursday) must be made by 12:00 on Second Tuesday.